johnno1962/injectionforxcode/README.md

 ### Simple Proof of Concept Once Installed

 Once it is installed, compile and run a project as normal.
-From here you should take any class that would exist when your app is loaded, add a new function `- injection`  and add a breakpoint on that line.
+From here you should take any class that would exist when your app is loaded, add a new function `- injected`  and add a breakpoint on that line.

 ``` objc
 - (void)injected